NorMenMe/react-instagram-clone/README.md

 ~ Link : to home / email / safari / like / account + for <main> section : Link to post/reels/IGTV/ tagged

-- Header : 2 divs,
+- Header :
+- Profile
+- Friends

+2 divs,
 \_\_ div: Profile: 2 divs / avatar photo + InfoHeader: avatar's name,button etc.

+---

 \_\_ div: Cards then cards of photos

 - Link : react router , show each component on same site

 #############################################################
+// try fetch with axios: refactor the fetch with apiCall module

-// next : build header
+// next : interchange color navbar/ body
+// functionality tagged
+// link it to a repo